 The College reserves the right to change the requirements for graduation at any time.
-Students are responsible to know the current departmental requirements of their program for graduation.
+Students are responsible to know the current program requirements for graduation.
 Students are encouraged to counsel with their assigned academic advisor each semester.
-Students may graduate using the departmental requirements for their program of study within the three years prior to their graduation date.
+Students may graduate using the requirements for their program of study within the three years prior to their graduation date.